JoelVO/generating_avatar_with_Stable_Diffusion/README.md

-It can be appreciated how in both cases the person aged, but that in the mean version the person changed the shirt's position, got a hat or a wig, got glasses and then lost them and changed the background, whereas for the one generated by the pca case, they kept the glasses once in the picture, the shirt remained the same and the only change in the background was the appereance of a door.
+It can be appreciated how in both cases the person aged, but that in the mean version the person changed the shirt's position, got a hat or a wig, got glasses and then lost them and changed the background, whereas for the one generated in the pca case, they kept the glasses once they got them, the shirt remained the same and the only change in the background was a door popping up.

 The second reason I can offer to use pca over averaging is because we can obtain several principal components and this will come on handy later.

-On another note, this last prompts were very easy to generate becase age is a characteristic we describe with a number, but what about the cases in which the feature is not expressed this way?
+On another note, this last prompts were very easy to generate becase age is a quality we describe with a number, but what about the cases in which the feature isnot expressed this way?
 For this I generated promp batches, this time of men and women wearing shirts of different colors, again obtaining my interpolator vector from the women dataset and testing it in men's and in a new batch of women wearing skirts.

 It may be worth mentioning that even if colors can be represented as numbers, we are working with a network trained on natural language and